Frequently Asked Questions

 How can I learn more about Data Protection or FOI?

-The DP & FOI Office, in conjunction with Employee and Organisational Development, provides twice annual trainings in Data Protection, Freedom of Information, and records management.
+The DP & FOI Office, in conjunction with Employee and Organisational Development, provides twice annual trainings in General Data Protection Regulation, Freedom of Information, and records management.
 Information on dates and sign-up is found via the EOD website.
+There is now online training for the General Data Protection Regulation which can be found on Moodle.

 We also offer bespoke sessions on Data Protection and Freedom of Information.
 We can provide full 1.5 hour sessions, or brief overviews for presentation at staff meetings or lunchtime drop-ins.
 Presentations can be tailored for handling DP or FOI in an administrative and/or research context.